FazleAkbar110/FazleAkbar110/README.md

 ## Financial Data Analytics - IBA Karachi

-This repository contains materials, code, and projects related to the Financial Data Analytics course at the Institute of Business Administration (IBA) Karachi.
+This account contains materials, code, and projects related to the Financial Data Analytics course at the Institute of Business Administration (IBA) Karachi.

 ## Course Overview